ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/2020-04-27completed.md

 ### Skills Review

-We reviewed the  [skills review sample project][]. [^downloading]
+We did a  [guided walkthough][] of the [skills review sample project][] [^whyWeCantDownloadIt] using the [skills we should all know at this stage][].
+Can you do them all?
+You have learned a lot already!!!

+[guided walkthough]: ../lessons/20200427SkillsTest.html
+[skills we should all know at this stage]: #addendum-skill-review-checklist
 [skills review sample project]: ./scratchProjects/Project120200427SkillsTest.sjr

-[^downloading]: We are working with the scratchjr developers on a way to load it into ipads.
+[^whyWeCantDownloadIt]: **(Why We Can't) Download and Import Projects to Ipads**: We are working with the scratchjr developers on a fix for this.
+Last week this was fixed for Android, but on ipads is still broken.
 For example, here is an internet link for [the Alien Planet project](https://docs.google.com/document/d/14sgXRSoC8f1d2_QEV7gBIvoWzUZ2EGI3_dw7iQp9lUU/edit), and here the [direct link to the file](https://drive.google.com/open?id=0B342uiaCLSS3RGNPM1ZKeFlzb0U).
-Downloading it to the ipad seems to work.
-The tricky part is opening it on the device.
+Downloading them to the ipad seems to work.
+The tricky part is opening them on the device.
 Apparently on ipads, it doesn't open scratchjr the way it is supposed to.

-See the [Addendum: Skill Review Checklist](#addendum-skill-review-assignment) for a checklist of the skills we reviewed .
-Can you do them all?
-You have learned a lot already!!!

 ### Teacher Says with Zoom

 I talked about the game [Zoom version of the Teacher Says game](../lessons/TeacherSays.html), which we played once before.
 In this version, I walked through the project and students sent reactions, either 1 👍 or 2 👏, showing which button does **the next action**.
 Everyone did great using the zoom reaction buttons.
-Just using your your hands is okay too.
+Just using your hands was okay too.

 ### Alien Planet

 I showed everyone the [Alien Planet Project](./scratchProjects/Y1R31Alienplanet.sjr).
-We walked through some of the steps for the Alien Planet.
-I gave students an assignment modelled on the Alien Planet [see addendum](#addendum-alien-planet-project-checklist) .
+I gave students an assignment modelled on the Alien Planet ([see addendum](#addendum-alien-planet-project-assignment)) .
 See [this addendum](#addendum-code-for-alien-planet) for the code.

 ### How to send projects

-When you are done, you can email it to me from the scratch project page.
-See the [addendum on sending projects](#addendum-sending-projects)
+When you are done, you can [email it to me](mailto:ksdavidc@protonmail.com) from the scratch project page.
+See the [addendum on sending projects](#addendum-sending-projects) for a How-to.

 ### Update Scratchjr

-Scratchjr just updated their program.
-I suggest you update it on your device.
+Scratchjr just updated their program[^whyWeCantDownloadIt].
+I suggest you update it on your device, here:

-Download Links:
 * <a href="https://itunes.apple.com/us/app/scratchjr/id895485086?ls=1&amp;mt=8">App Store</a>

 * <a href="https://play.google.com/store/apps/details?id=org.scratchjr.android">Google Play</a>